 The mission of Homegrown Handgathered is to showcase low-cost methods of producing food in an urban and suburban environment.
 We hope to inspire people who previously saw growing their own food as inaccessible to give it a try.
 We believe that living off the land is a community effort so our goal is not only to connect with our environment, but also with each other.

 Jordan and Silvan are experienced farmers and sustenance gardeners who specialize in small scale food production in an urban environment.
-Both Jordan and Silvan hold degrees in Biology from the University of North Carolina.
+Both Jordan and Silvan have degrees in Biology from the University of North Carolina Chapel Hill.
 Jordan completed a sustainable agriculture apprenticeship at the Center for Environmental Farming Systems in 2013 and Silvan currently serves as Farm and Greenhouse Manager for the urban farming non-profit Grow Pittsburgh.
 Before relocating to Pittsburgh, Jordan and Silvan ran an organic CSA in Chapel Hill, North Carolina.

 Living off the Land

 In 2016, while living in a small third-story apartment and tending to a neighborhood community garden plot, we decided to challenge ourselves to go one week eating only what we could grow, forage, or hunt.
 We spent the better part of that week hungry, hangry and dreaming of pizza.
 In the time since that first very lean week, we have honed our skills and learned a lot about how to grow filling, nutritious foods.
 These days we regularly go months at a time living comfortably off of only ingredients we produce ourselves.
 If you would like to follow along on our sustenance gardening journey, follow us on social media at the links below.
 You can also sign up for our monthly newsletter here!